-Extensive damage was caused by Hurricane Irma on 6 September, and the islands were then further impacted by Hurricanes Jose and Maria.
-There is widespread damage to infrastructure with a large proportion of homes and buildings very badly damaged.
-Some roads are impassable or the road surfaces have been washed away.
-As more stores reopen, access to medical supplies, food and water is returning to normal.
-Power supplies have been badly affected.
-Large areas of Tortola, other islands, and most homes, remain without power or water.
+Extensive damage was caused by Hurricane Irma on 6 September 2017, and the islands were then further impacted by Hurricanes Jose and Maria.
+There was widespread damage to infrastructure with a large proportion of homes and buildings very badly damaged.
+Good progress has been made and the Recovery and Development Agency Act has been passed, which paves the way for financing the long-term recovery.

 Local authorities can provide further information and you should follow their advice.
 You can follow the Governor’s Office Facebook page and the Twitter account of the Governor @GusJaspert for updates on BVI.

 The hurricane season usually runs from June to November and further storms could affect the Caribbean.
 The impact of these could be particularly severe in light of the damage already caused by Hurricane Irma.
 You’re advised to monitor updates from the US National Hurricane Centre and follow the advice of local authorities, including any evacuation orders, in the case of any further storms.
 See Natural Disasters

 As the BVI is a British Overseas Territory, there is no formal British diplomatic representation and the local authorities deal with all requests for emergency assistance.